Safety is Priority

 - Safety Moment – Safety is essential to all elements of our culture.
 A Safety Moment is held at the beginning of each meeting, employee huddle, and start of every shift.

 - Total Recordable Incident Rate (TRIR) – JWF Industries calculates the TRIR at each of our locations on an ongoing basis.
 TRIR is a standard measurement to compare the safety for a company.
 TRIR measures the rate per 100 employees that an injury requires care beyond basic first aid.
-In 2019, JWF had a TRIR of 1.7, with a goal to get to zero.

 - Employee Training – All employees receive safety training for their particular area, including how to handle hazardous substances and materials.